data-umbrella/data-umbrella.github.io/_posts/2022-08-27-data-umbrella-pymc-2022-report.md

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://data-umbrella.github.io/images/2022-pymc/plotly/funnel.html" height="500" width="1000">
 </iframe>

-A total of 38 contributors attended the sprint.
+A total of 38 contributors attended at least one event of the working sessions, including office hours.
 14 of 38 (37%) identified as she/her.
 24 of 38 (63%) identified as he/him.

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://data-umbrella.github.io/images/2022-pymc/plotly/gender.html" height="500" width="1000">
 </iframe>

 Contributors joined from **10 different countries**.
 Country information was provided based on where participants were joining from.
 1. United States of America: 13
 1. India: 6
 1. Ghana: 4